Send Close Add comments: (status displays here)

 Verse routeMatthew 6:33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you. [kjv]

 Interestingly, the "it" as the "message" is never identified.
-The message appears to represent the Holy Spirit and never speaks of itself.
-In the verses, it is not a noun but a pronoun.
+The message appears to represent the Holy Spirit which never speaks of itself.
+In the verses, "it" as a "message" is a pronoun.

 Information sign More: Matthew 6: Seek to eat , drink and be married to Jesus